JASMINE: Near-Infrared Astrometry and Time Series Photometry Science: Introduction

-For the Galactic disk, {\it Gaia} enabled us to analyze the 6D phase-space distribution (position, proper motion, radial velocity, parallax) of stars within a few kpc from the Sun for the first time, and revealed that the Galactic disk is heavily perturbed \citep{Gaia+Katz+18,Antoja+Helmi+RomeroGomez+18,Kawata+Baba+Ciuca+18,Bland-Hawthorn+Sharma+Tepper-Garcia+19}.
+For the Galactic disk, {\it Gaia} enabled us to analyze the 6D phase-space distribution (position, proper motion, radial velocity, parallax) of large samples of stars within a few kpc from the Sun for the first time, and revealed that the Galactic disk is heavily perturbed \citep{Gaia+Katz+18,Antoja+Helmi+RomeroGomez+18,Kawata+Baba+Ciuca+18,Bland-Hawthorn+Sharma+Tepper-Garcia+19}.
 These fine kinematic structures have provided insight into the origin of the spiral structure, possibly transient \citep[e.g.,][]{Baba+Kawata+Matsunaga+18,Hunt+Hong+Bovy+18,Hunt+Bub+Bovy+19}, and the pattern speed of the bar, including the possibility of it slowing down \citep[e.g.,][]{Monari+Famaey+Siebert+Wegg+Gerhard19b,Chiba+Schoenrich21}.
-In addition, the discovery of phase space features correlating in and out of plane motion of the disk stars \citep[e.g][]{Antoja+Helmi+RomeroGomez+18,Hunt+Price-Whelan+Johnston+Darragh-Ford22} opened up a heated discussion of its origin, which has been attributed to various causes including: the phase mixing after a tidal perturbation by a dwarf galaxy passing through the Galactic plane \citep[e.g.,][]{Binney+Schoenrich18,Laporte+Minchev+Johnston+Gomez19}, the bar buckling \citep{Khoperskov+DiMatteo+Gerhard+19} and/or a persistent dark matter wake \citep{Grand+Pakmor+Fragkoudi+22}.
+In addition, the discovery of phase space features correlating in and out of plane motion of the disk stars \citep[e.g.,][]{Antoja+Helmi+RomeroGomez+18,Hunt+Price-Whelan+Johnston+Darragh-Ford22} opened up a heated discussion of the origin of these features, which have been attributed to various causes including: the phase mixing after a tidal perturbation by a dwarf galaxy passing through the Galactic plane \citep[e.g.,][]{Binney+Schoenrich18,Laporte+Minchev+Johnston+Gomez19}, the bar buckling \citep{Khoperskov+DiMatteo+Gerhard+19}, and/or a persistent dark matter wake \citep{Grand+Pakmor+Fragkoudi+22}.